Xun Xian: Early life and career

-Xun Xian was the son of Xun Song and the brother of the heroine, Xun Guan.
-At the age of seven, he was living in Jiankang when the Jin rebel, Su Jun captured the capital along with Emperor Cheng in 328.
+Xun Xian was the son of Xun Song (263?-329?) and the younger brother of the heroine Xun Guan; they were descendants of Xun Yu.
+Xun Xian was born late in Xun Song's life, when the latter was about 60 years old.
+In 328, at the age of seven (by East Asian reckoning), he was living in Jiankang when the Jin rebel Su Jun captured the capital along with Emperor Cheng.
 When Su Jun fell back to Shitou, Xun Song followed, bringing along Xun Xian.
 Su Jun took a liking for Xun Xian and usually allowed him to sit on his lap.
-This feeling was not mutual, however, as one time, Xun Xian said to his mother, "A knife should be enough to kill this thief."
+However, this feeling was not mutual.
+One time, Xun Xian said to his mother, "A knife should be enough to kill this thief."
 His mother panicked and quickly closed his mouth, telling him not to speak such things aloud.
+Xun Song, already in poor health when Su Jun's rebellion was put down in early 329, died soon after.

-At the age of 15, he was chosen to marry Princess Xunyang (尋陽公主), the daughter of the late Emperor Yuan of Jin.
+At the age of 15 (by East Asian reckoning), he was chosen to marry Princess Xunyang (尋陽公主), the daughter of the late Emperor Yuan of Jin.
 However, Xun Xian was not interested and ran far away to avoid the marriage.
 The officials that monitored him caught up to him and brought him back to be forced to wed with the princess.
-As he reached adulthood, he was as famous as the calligrapher Wang Qia, and even befriended the likes of Liu Tan, Wang Meng and Yin Hao.
+As he reached adulthood, he was as famous as the calligrapher Wang Qia (son of Wang Dao and father of Wang Xun), and even befriended the likes of Liu Tan, Wang Meng (father of Wang Muzhi) and Yin Hao.